-SCADA is not a specific technology, but a type of function.
-SCADA stands for Supervisory Control and Data Acquisition - any device that gets data about a system in order to control that system is a SCADA application.
+SCADA is not a specific technology, but a type of supervisory system.
+Supervisory Control and Data Acquisition (SCADA is any device that gets data about a system in order to control that system and process data is a SCADA application.

 A SCADA application has two elements:

-1. The process/system/machine you want to monitor and control - this can be a power plant, a water system, a network, a system of traffic lights, or anything else.
+1. The process/system/machine you want to monitor and control - this can be a large scale power plant, a water system, communication infrastructures, a network, oil and gas industries, an automated system, a system of traffic lights, or anything else.

-2. A network of intelligent devices that interfaces with the first system through sensors and control outputs.
+2. A network of intelligent devices - interfaces with the first system through sensors, control outputs, and communications protocols.
 This network, which is the SCADA system, gives you the ability to measure and control specific elements of the first system.

 You can use SCADA to manage any kind of equipment.
-Typically, systems are used to automate complex industrial processes where human control is impractical - systems where there are more control factors, and more fast-moving control factors, than human beings can comfortably manage.
+Typically, systems are used to automate complex industrial processes where human control is impractical.
+Where there are more control factors, and more fast-moving control factors than human beings can comfortably manage.

 Facility managers use SCADA to control HVAC, refrigeration units, lighting and entry systems.
 The manufacturing industry uses SCADA systems to manage parts inventories for just-in-time manufacturing, regulate industrial automation and robots, and monitor process and quality control.